Family history and inherited cancer genes

 Cancers due to inherited faulty genes are much less common than cancers due to gene changes caused by aging or other factors.
 Most cancers develop because of a combination of chance and our environment, not because we have inherited a specific cancer gene.

-Genetics specialists estimate that only about 2 or 3 in every 100 cancers diagnosed (2 to 3%) are linked to an inherited gene fault.
+Genetic specialists estimate that between 3 and 10 in every 100 cancers (3 to 10%) diagnosed are linked to an inherited faulty gene.
+But the evidence is not completely clear.

 Different gene faults increase the risk of different types of cancer.
 Some faults increase the risk by a small amount and some increase the risk much more.